 Take Budweiser.
 They knew the World Series had the potential to be a huge moment for Cubs fans, so they devised a way to stand out in an unbelievably crowded media landscape.
 By releasing an ad that helped Cubs fans celebrate in real time, Budweiser added meaning to an already meaningful moment.
 The moment was bigger than them, so Budweiser made an ad that was bigger than them too.

-It may be true that 92% of Americans break their New Year's resolutions, but I think our real failure is not understanding why.
+It may be true that 90% of Brits break their New Year's resolutions, but I think the real failure is not understanding why.
 As we head deeper into January, maybe you've fallen down on one of your resolutions.
 But rather than beating yourself up or avoiding the topic altogether, try reflecting on how you could've set more realistic, achievable goals.

 This is my final learning for brands: As we all race to get onto the next product launch or campaign, the art of the "tear down" has gotten a bit lost.
 Embrace the end of a campaign for the opportunity it presents for reflection.
 Whether it was a success or failure, don't move on to the next launch until you've determined what went right or wrong.
 Remember that old chestnut: "Those who cannot remember the past are condemned to repeat it."
 In 2017, resolve to spend enough time remembering failure that you set yourself up for success.